fuseelements/ember-brunch-skeleton/README.md

 * [Chai](http://chaijs.com) is a BDD / TDD assertion library support assert, expect, and should matchers.
 * [Sinon](http://sinonjs.org) is test spy, stub, and mock library for JavaScript.
 * [Sinon-Chai](https://github.com/domenic/sinon-chai) extends Chai with assertions for the Sinon.JS mocking library.
-* [karma](http://karma-runner.github.com/) is a test runner for JavaScript projects.